🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Employees are 40% more engaged when their leaders prioritize genuine employee recognition.

 Everyone loves recognition, and your employees are no different.
-But praise from the seniors is a joy on a whole other level.
+But praise from their top bosses is a joy on a whole other level.

-Recognition from leaders creates a direct and meaningful connection between employees and their work.
-It satisfies core psychological needs—esteem and belonging.
+Well, recognition from leaders creates a direct and meaningful connection between your employees and their work.
+It satisfies their core psychological needs—esteem and belonging.
 Both of which are essential drivers of engagement.

 Recognition not only boosts individual employee engagement but also increases productivity and loyalty.